-- Federal courts may allow it, but it may also land the victim in state jail.
+Federal courts may allow it but may also land the victim in state jail.

 Do not encourage sexual harassment in any manner.

-- That could make it appear it is consensual rather than an unwanted harassment.
+That could make it appear it is consensual rather than unwanted harassment.

 So the jury may discount or disbelieve the allegations in the complaint.
-So in that case, filing a lawsuit could be counterproductive.
-But employees pretending they don’t realize they are getting harassed are not wise either.
+So, in that case, filing a lawsuit could be counterproductive.
+But employees pretending they don’t realize they are getting harassed is not wise either.

 Because of this, it may push the sexual harasser to increase the advances.
 So the employee should make it clear the behavior is unwanted each time an incident occurs.

 Hostile work environments can take various forms.
-Hence, they can manifest as offensive pictures, harassing email, or sexual advances.
+Hence, they can manifest as offensive pictures, harassing emails, or sexual advances.